DavyJonesLocker/ember-appkit-rails/README.md

   Initializes Ember Appkit Rails into your project by creating the required files (`router.js.es6`, `ember-app.js.es6`, and the directory structure).
-Also, removes `turbolinks` from `Gemfile`, `appkit/application.js`, and `app/views/layouts/application.html.erb` and `jquery_js` from `appkit/application.js`.
+Also, removes `turbolinks` from `Gemfile` and `app/views/layouts/application.html.erb`.
+  The `app/assets/javascripts/` directory from your app is removed.

   The following options are supported:

-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.
+  * `--app-path` - This is the root path to be used for your Ember application.
+Default value: `app/`.
+  * `--config-path` - This is the root path for your configuration files used by your Ember Application.
+Default value: `config/`
   * `--app-name` - This will be used to name the global variable referencing your application.
 Default value: `App`.
-  * `--leave-turbolinks` - This will prevent the removal of `turbolinks`.
-  * `--leave-jqueryujs` - This will prevent the removal of `jquery_ujs`.

 * `ember:route NAME`

-  Creates a route using the provided name in `appkit/routes/`.
+  Creates a route using the provided name in `app/routes/`.

-  The following options are supported:

-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:controller NAME`

-  Creates a controller using the provided name in `appkit/controllers/`.
+  Creates a controller using the provided name in `app/controllers/`.

   The following options are supported:

   * `--array` - Used to generate an `Ember.ArrayController`.
   * `--object` - Used to generate an `Ember.ObjectController`.
-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:view NAME`

-  Creates a view using the provided name in `appkit/views/`.
+  Creates a view using the provided name in `app/views/`.

   The following options are supported:

   * `--without-template` - Used to prevent creating a template for the generated view.
-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:component NAME`

-  Creates a component in `appkit/components/` and a template in `appkit/templates/components/`.
+  Creates a component in `app/components/` and a template in `app/templates/components/`.

-  The following options are supported:

-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:template NAME`

-  Creates a template using the provided name in `appkit/templates/`.
+  Creates a template using the provided name in `app/templates/`.

-  The following options are supported:

-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `/appkit`.

 * `ember:model NAME [ATTRIBUTES]`

-  Creates a model using the provided name in `appkit/models/`.
+  Creates a model using the provided name in `app/models/`.

   Accepts a list of a attributes to setup on the generated model.

-  The following options are supported:

-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:resource NAME`